neurolab-ju/ans-os/README.md

 ```
 2nd pilot measurement is planned to 30.9.2016

-**Quick notes:**
-- We should include a block pause (5 block in the row, then manual pause with 8 times repetition)
-- Run lasted about 20 minutes (14 blocks)

 ## How to download
 First download Github desktop app or any other Git client if needed.
 Then download repository by git command or in any Git application by user graphical interface.